avielgoh/WDI-Project-2-Intro/README.md

 - Users can give feedback (i.e. thumbs up or down) on their past connections (this will only be visible to the administrators curating the introductions)
 - Administrators can generate a list of potential introductions for a selected user and based on that list, create introductions for users (this will automatically display on both users' dashboards)

+## Features to be added

+- Automatically generate an email to users when administrators create introductions from the administrator dashboard
+- Add email functionality to the contact us form

 ## Links

 Check out the site - [https://heyintro.herokuapp.com/](https://heyintro.herokuapp.com/)